 When you have DAC mode turned on, you can use the following PowerShell cmdlets for a datacenter switchover.

 The process for safely doing a datacenter switchover without DAC mode is considerably more complicated.
-I’m not going to take the space to detail the whole process here, but if you have an extra 20 minutes or so, you can find the process detailed in THIS documentation from Microsoft.
+I’m not going to take the space to detail the whole process here, but you can find the process detailed in THIS documentation from Microsoft.

 Turning on DAC mode